 First and foremost, it means the Foundation Fighting Blindness is in a strong position to continue to fund the most promising research on potential cures for retinal degenerative diseases and to help bring groundbreaking discoveries to clinical trials and the U.S. Food and Drug Administration (FDA) approval process.

-In summary, a strong fnancial base is essential to be able to support the laboratory and translational science as well as the preclinical work that will determine the efcacy and safety of new therapies.
+In summary, a strong financial base is essential to support the laboratory and translational science, as well as the preclinical work, that will determine the efficacy and safety of new therapies.
 The Foundation Fighting Blindness will continue to drive the research that leads to clinical trials and must have the funds to do so.

 Assets held and invested plus additional assets that have resulted from the success of the Gordon and Llura Gund Family Challenge have resulted in over $128 million being available to support these longterm, milestone-based projects and meet the Research Oversight Committee spending plan targets for the next five years, as described above.

-Looking ahead, current and future fundraising is essential to sustain the momentum Foundation -funded projects have created.
-Additional assets provide fexibility to both respond quickly to innovative, largescale opportunities as they arise and serve as a safety net, i.e., a reserve fund, in the case of philanthropic shortfalls or market downturns.
+Looking ahead, current and future fundraising is essential to sustain the momentum Foundation-funded projects have created.
+Additional assets provide the flexibility to respond quickly to innovative, large-scale opportunities as they arise and serve as a safety net, i.e., a reserve fund, in the case of philanthropic shortfalls or market downturns.

 (Revised October 2017)